Gum Disease Treatment in Upper Arlington

 We provide effective gum disease treatments so you can protect your smile.
 Some of the nonsurgical options we offer include:

-Treatment does not have not have to be painful or expensive if we start early.
-If you suspect you may be suffering from gum disease, call our office today.
-We work with patients all over the Upper Arlington area, including Columbus and Grandview Heights.
+If you’re experiencing tender gums or suspect that you may be suffering from gum disease, call, text, or email our office today.
+We work with patients all over the Upper Arlington area, including Hilliard and Grandview Heights.
+The earlier patients address periodontal disease the better!